QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Yinsha/Yinsha.md

   </table>
 </div>

-The Yao people are an ethnic group thought to be descended from the [Yinsha](Yinsha) that first settled the territory of [Onsai](Onsai) in what is now [Shinzen](../../Map/Shinzen/Shinzen).
+The Yao people are an ethnic group thought to be descended from the [[Yinsha|Yinsha]] that first settled the territory of [[Onsai]] in what is now [[../../Map/Shinzen/Shinzen|Shinzen]].
 Precisely where they came from and when they came to be is still a subject that requires further study, as strong evidence from earlier than approximately the year 7 AO which points to the origins of the Yao people has yet to be discovered.
 They speak Yánghuà today, which despite being part of the Shannic family of languages and using a similar writing system, is almost entirely distinct when spoken.

 ### Mei people